bishoysamy87/home_service_robot/README.md

 ##### Virtual Objects Node (add-markers)

-To model a virtual object with markers in rviz, I created add_markers package and specifically `add_markers_test.cpp` function.
+To model a virtual object with markers in rviz, I created add_markers package.
 This can be tested following script which launches turtlebot, AMCL, rviz and add_markers node:

 ```
 cd ~/catkin_ws/src/scripts
 ./add_markers.sh
 ```

+the add marker will wait the robot to reach pickup to change the marker to drop off location, through the topic "pickstatus"

 ##### Home-Service-Robot package